Jattu Engineer

 Jattu Engineer is a 2017 Indian comedy film directed by Gurmeet Ram Rahim Singh and Honeypreet Insan.
 The film was released on 19 May 2017.

 Plot

-The story of "Jattu Engineer" revolves around an underdeveloped village that is struck by poverty, unemployment, and drug menace and how a teacher transforms the fate of the villagers with his deep-dyed gumption to uplift the living standards of the village.
-The movie will also highlight the PM Narendra Modi's dream project – Swachh Bharat Mission.
+The story of 'Jattu Engineer' revolves around a poor, unemployed and drug-ridden village, and how a teacher transforms the villagers' fate by improving their living standards.

 Soundtrack

 The music is composed by Gurmeet Ram Rahim Singh.
 The soundtrack album consists of two songs written and sung by Singh.